Ground Lease Vs. Land Lease

 Land leases and ground leases are two terms for the same concept in which the land is rented, while the building on it is owned.
 In New York City, while most buildings possess the land they’re built on, approximately 100 properties operate under a land or ground lease agreement.

 These leases typically originate from a landowner’s preference to earn regular income from the property instead of selling it outright.
-Both co-op and condo buildings can have land leases, albeit they are more prevalent in co-op structures.
+Both co-op and condo buildings can have land leases, although they are more prevalent in co-op structures.
+In a co-op, a resident’s rights to occupy their unit are typically governed by a proprietary lease, which sits alongside the building’s underlying land or ground lease and can be heavily affected by changes in ground rent and other lease terms.

 A crucial aspect of a land or ground lease is that the building owner is obligated to pay rent for the land to the landowner.
 This cost is factored into monthly maintenance fees or common charges.
 Consequently, these payments tend to be higher in buildings that operate under a land or ground lease compared to those that own the land outright.